 ROYAL GEOGRAPHICAL SOCIETY (WITH THE INSTITUTE OF BRITISH GEOGRAPHERS)

 For more than 25 years Land Rover has supported the Royal Geographical Society (with IBG).
-Founded in 1830 as a world centre for geography, it supports research, education, expeditions and fieldwork, and promotes public engagement and informed enjoyment of our world.
-Land Rover supports fieldwork and expedition activities, from providing vehicles and expertise, to funding outreach and training, and today providing the Land Rover Bursary.
+Founded in 1830 as an institution for the advancement of geographical science, it supports research, education, expeditions and fieldwork, and promotes public engagement and informed enjoyment of our world.
+Land Rover supports fieldwork and expedition activities, from providing vehicles and expertise, to funding outreach and training, and today providing the Land Rover Bursary which has been running for the past eight years.

 Land Rover’s partnership supports Geography Outdoors, which is the centre supporting field research, exploration and outdoor learning.
 Land Rover provides financial support and the loan of a vehicle for the Society to visit field centres, universities and secondary schools.
 This supports the Society’s work to put well planned, safely run, quality fieldwork that benefits students’ learning and personal development at the centre of geographical education.
 Land Rover funding helps run the annual "Explore" weekend and subsidises delegates to attend Land Rover Off-Road Driver Safety courses.